shiftcode/sc-ng-commons-public/ssr.md

     /** this new provider from @angular/ssr can be used to rehydrate the app. might introduce problems. */ provideClientHydration(),

-    /** we can make use of the moden fetch api which is available in the browser and node */ provideHttpClient(withFetch()),
+    /** we can make use of the modern fetch api which is available in the browser and node */ provideHttpClient(withFetch()),

     /* other providers used in the app */